International experimental work, independent documentary, and new platforms hold the potential to stop the spread of panic.

 We present this exhibition for all those needing respite from mainstream news, social media feeds, or commercial streaming binge-watching.

-And we offer Infiltrations: A Different Media Environment for all those professors now catapulted into the different environment of remote instruction who might be scavenging for short, accessible works for their classes.
+We offer Infiltrations: A Different Media Environment to all those professors now catapulted into the different environment of remote instruction who might be scavenging for short, accessible works for their classes.

 FLEFF: A DIFFERENT ENVIRONMENT